Many Rivers to Cross

-TCU Press will publish my new novel, Many Rivers to Cross, in the fall of this year.
-The novel takes place in the first three days after Hurricane Katrina struck Louisiana and the Gulf Coast in late August 2005.
+My new novel, Many Rivers to Cross, is now available from TCU Press.
+The story takes place in the first three days after Hurricane Katrina struck Louisiana and the Gulf Coast in late August 2005.
 The narrative follows several characters stranded in the flooded city as they struggle to survive.

 It took me four years to research and write the book.
 It's a work of fiction inspired by actual incidents that happened in the early days after Katrina's landfall.
 As sources of the story, I relied on visits to New Orleans, personal interviews, email exchanges, blogs, online written and video reports, documentary films, books, and many hours of television and newspaper coverage.

 Many Rivers to Cross is the second novel in my New Orleans Trilogy.
 I am fast at work writing the third and final novel of the trilogy.